-Joe also gave me the recipe for his famous Tea Brack, and now I’ve made a Christmas version!
+Joe also gave me the recipe for his famous Tea Brack, and I made a Christmas version a couple of years ago!

-You’re right, I’m completely incapable of leaving well alone…but! – you have to try this!
-Thanks again to Joe for his advice about using 1lb Loaf tins – they make two of these cakes, which are absolutely perfect for giving as presents, or as part of a festive hamper.
+You’re right, I’m completely incapable of leaving well alone – but – you have to try this!
+Thanks again to Joe for his advice about using 1lb Loaf tins – they make two of these cakes, which are absolutely perfect for giving away one, and keeping the other!

 You’d better try a slice for yourself first though – purely for research, naturally..